 Figure 6.3.1.1-2: MC service related application plane functional model for logging

-In figure 6.3.1.1-2, the MC logging may comprise MC logging clients dedicated to MCPTT, MCVideo and MCData.
+In figure 6.3.1.1-2, the MC logging function may comprise MC logging clients dedicated to MCPTT, MCVideo and MCData.
 Each MC logging client is identified by a service specific identity, namely the MCPTT ID, MCVideo ID or MCData ID of the client.
-Call related information concerning the targets of logging are sent to the MC logging via MClog-1, which is based on the MCservice-1 reference points (i.e. MCPTT-1, MCVideo-1 etc) but does not permit calls to be initiated by the MC logging .
+Call related information concerning the targets of logging are sent to the MC logging function via MClog-1, which is based on the MCservice-1 reference points (i.e. MCPTT-1, MCVideo-1 etc) but does not permit calls to be initiated by the MC logging function.
 Media plane communications content is provided to the media reception function of the MC logging client via MCLog-2, which is based on unicast media distribution reference points MC service-7 (i.e. MCPTT-7, MCVideo-7 etc), and floor control or media control information provided during calls is provided via MCLog-3.

 Editor's note: MCData services may require further functionality to be described.